ClintJang/resume/README.md

 ## 4. Portfolio

-? ..
-What should I write down?
+> What should I write down?<br /> I did not take notes on my personal projects or small projects.

 | Project Name |    Period    |  Customer | Skill | ETC |
 |-----------------|:---------------:|:------------:|:--------:|-----------:|